eavestn/cloud-migration-guidebook/README.md

 Cloud migrations ("digital transformations") have a reputation - and, largely, it isn't positive.
 Transformations are known for going over budget, past deadlines, and not necessarily leaving the "transformed" company in a better state - some transformations even fail entirely, leaving  organizations with millions of dollars of spend and no results.
 However, your transformation experience doesn't have to be poor.

 **The Cloud Migration Guidebook** covers getting to the cloud - and transformation in general.
 The people.
 The process.
 And the technology.
 The below is rooted in firm, tried philosophies of Software Engineering that have been tested - rigorously - for decades.
-I've implemented these philosophies - practices, processes, standards - myself (see [**Audience**](#audience) and grown quantifiably stronger, less-expensive teams and software.
+I've implemented these philosophies - practices, processes, standards - myself (see [**Audience**](#audience)) and grown quantifiably stronger, less-expensive teams and software.

+You don't have to apply any or all of what you read.
+I'd argue the most important take away from all of this is the principles.
+Your implementation can honestly look like whatever you want; just don't deviate from the fundamentals.

 ## Introduction

 ### My Bias

 There's a lot of emotion in my [**State of Engineering**](#the-state-of-engineering) introduction to this book, below.
 My "feeling" isn't a good one.
 I believe our industry is failing.
-And I think it is failing for one simple reason: missplaced arrogance.
+And I think it is failing for one simple reason: misplaced arrogance.
 I have admittedly written a lot of what you will read below from that perspective:  despite that we _know_ there is a good way to delivery software, we continuously seek to make delivery overly complex and prone to failure - and largely do so from a foundation of ignorance.
 Where able, I've provided links out to articles that start to paint the picture into which many cloud migrations are introduced - and it's a picture you will first have to change if you want to succeed in your cloud migration.

 ### Who's This Book For?

 #### Audience

-I remember the first time I told a decision maker I could save $25K USD per month (67%) on their cloud bill - for a single department - and the plan never getting traction beyond an interested eyebrow.
+I remember the first time I told a decision maker I could save $25K USD per month (67%) on their cloud bill - for a single department - and the plan never getting traction beyond a vaguely interested eyebrow.
 Eventually, a company becomes so large its revenue growth outpaces its technology spend - that $25K USD per month is just acceptable waste.
 When those companies make a multi-million dollar mistake, they move on, uninterrupted. _Those_ companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.

 If this describes your company, stop reading.